 Samsung Zero-Day Vulnerability: What You Need to Know

-A newly discovered Samsung zero-day vulnerability (CVE-2025-21042) allowed attackers to take control of Galaxy devices without user interaction.
-This flaw was exploited in the wild by spyware known as LANDFALL, which targeted flagship Samsung phones throughout 2024 and early 2025 before being patched in April 2025.
+A recently identified Samsung zero-day vulnerability (CVE-2025-21042) enabled attackers to seize control of Galaxy devices without any user interaction.
+This security flaw was exploited in the wild by LANDFALL spyware, which specifically targeted flagship Samsung phones throughout 2024 and early 2025 before being patched in April 2025.

 What Happened?